 Technology redistributes power by changing who controls information, who can communicate with whom, and who can organize collective action.

 The printing press weakened the Catholic Church's information monopoly by making the Bible--and competing interpretations of it--widely available.
 Broadcast media concentrated communication power in the hands of a small number of media companies who controlled access to the airwaves.
-The internet initially appeared to democratize communication, but has since produced new concentrations of power in platform companies that control the digital infrastructure of modern communication.
+The internet initially appeared to democratize communication, but has since produced new concentrations of platform power in companies that control the digital infrastructure of modern communication.

 Political power is reshaped by each communication technology.
 Social media has enabled new forms of political mobilization (the Arab Spring, Black Lives Matter, climate activism) while also enabling new forms of political manipulation (misinformation campaigns, targeted propaganda, foreign interference in elections).
 The same technology that enables citizen journalism and grassroots organizing also enables authoritarians to surveil, censor, and manipulate their populations with unprecedented precision.